ChriAsc/ycsb_NGDB/README.md

 - The *products* table represents a simplified e-commerce product catalog, with the following schema:
     - Name: the name of the product.
+    - Price: the price of the product.
     - Availability: whether the product is in stock (true/false).
-    - Price: the price of the product.
     - Description: a brief description of the product.
+    - Category: the category of the product.

 - Workloads: